Chanc3/heroesfire-website/README.md

-# Basic Auto Project
+# Heroes Fire Project
-Project which contains basic automation test structure
+Project which tests the UI of the Heroes Fire website (heroesfire.com)

 - Java
 - TestNG